regex-cuantificadores

 ggle, gogle, google, gooogle, goooogle

-The quantifier {n,m} allows you to set a range of repetitions for the character or group, where the pattern must appear at least n times and at most m times.
+The quantifier {n,m} allows setting a repetition range for the character or group, where the pattern must appear at least n times and at most m times.

 ggle, gogle, google, gooogle, goooogle